Find an internship

 The City of Amsterdam has seven city districts: Centre, Nieuw-West, Noord, Oost, West, Zuid and Zuidoost.
 Each district has its own City Office (stadsloket) that mainly focuses on city policies such as passport and permit applications, but they also work on implementing the city’s social healthcare, youth, employment and housing policies.

 International internships are typically in departments such as spatial planning and sustainability, city archiving and economics, and every intern is assigned to a mentor and programme that matches their educational background.
 Check out amsterdam.nl (Dutch link) for information on current vacancies for internships.
-Alternatively, you can send an open application via this open vacancy (Dutch link) and the advisors will try to find a match that fits your profile.

 Start your search